Cities and counties across the nation are coming together to help ensure the promise "no one left behind, no one forgotten" is kept.

 Whitener said it always feels like he is home when he is in Fredericktown and that giving the City of Fredericktown this designation really meant a lot to him.

-The proclamation encourages the citizens of Fredericktown to continue showing their appreciation for the sacrifices made by our Nation's POWs and MIAs, along with their families in the defense of American liberties and values.
+The proclamation encourages the citizens of Fredericktown to continue showing their appreciation for the sacrifices made by the nation's POWs and MIAs, along with their families in the defense of American liberties and values.

 "This is an honor to be designated as a POW/MIA City and in a time when history seems to be forgotten or rewritten or even erased we are going to make sure that they are not forgotten," Korokis said.